From sun damage and acne scars to wrinkles and sagging skin, life can take a toll on your appearance.

-“We can treat a full range of skin concerns non-invasively right in our offices, often with minimal downtime,” says Vineet Mishra, MD, a cosmetic dermatologist at Scripps.
+“We can treat a full range of skin concerns non-invasively right in our offices, often with minimal downtime,” says E. Victor Ross, MD, a cosmetic dermatologist at Scripps Clinic Carmel Valley.
 “The changes are subtle but very effective, so you still look like yourself, but with a younger, fresher appearance.”

 Here’s an overview of treatments to remove dark spots, even out skin tone, reduce wrinkles, tighten and smooth skin and more.